Fuquay-Varina High School

 Fuquay-Varina High School (FVHS) is a public high school in Fuquay-Varina, North Carolina.
-The current principal is Terrance McCotter, who took that position in 2019.
-Mr. McCotter is both an alumnus and former math teacher at the school.
+The current principal is Robert James, who took that position in 2022.
 FVHS was named a "School of Distinction" in 2003, 2004, and 2005.

 History

 The present location of Fuquay-Varina High School campus opened in 1975; but the desegregated Fuquay Varina High School was established in 1963 where the school office was located on Woodrow Street.